Providing Quality Music Education

 Mr. David E. Robinson III, a Detroit, Michigan native of musical progeniture, is the Founder and Artistic Director of the Still Waters Youth Sinfo-Nia of Metropolitan Atlanta.
 He is also co-founder of the DeKalb Youth Pops, of which electric jazz violinist extraordinaire Ken Ford was a member.
 This Morehouse College alumnus is a retired 36-year Orchestra Director for Dekalb County Schools in the state of Georgia.
 He often conducted its premier Dekalb Elementary Honor Orchestra.
 David is a Life Member of Kappa Alpha Psi Fraternity and the National Association of Negro Musicians, Inc. (where he was the conductor of the D. Jerlene Harding Memorial/NANM Youth Orchestra for 20 years).
-He served as organist and assistant music director at Providence Missionary Baptist Church under the pastorship of Dr. Gerald Durley for nearly two decades, and presently serves in the same capacity at Hoosier United Methodist Church under Rev. Gary D. Dean.
+He served as organist and assistant music director at Providence Missionary Baptist Church under the pastorship of Dr. Gerald Durley for nearly two decades, and presently serves as music minister at New Jerusalem Baptist Church in SW Atlanta.

 Alycia W. Robinson